-Stories from the community on the ongoing effort to keep our water local.
+Stories from the community on the ongoing effort to protect our water.

 Nick Blom, MID Board Member

 MID Board Member and Farmer Nick Blom shares why he's passionate about the Tuolumne River Management Plan and how it will impact our community and future generations.

 Mani Grewal, Modesto City Council